 You know you have psoriasis, but that doesn't mean other people have to.
 These tricks may help make your psoriasis less noticeable -- and make you feel more relaxed and self-assured in public.

-Cosmetic products.
-While standard lotions and makeup may not help, some cosmetic products are designed to help people with skin problems.
-For instance, certain creams have green dyes that neutralize the redness on the skin.
-Many people with psoriasis use the brand DermaBlend.
-Ask your doctor for recommendations.
+Standard lotions and makeup may not help.
+But some are designed to help people with skin problems.
+For instance, some creams have green dyes that counter skin redness.
+Ask your doctor for advice on picking a lotion.

 Be careful where you use it.
-Don't use any cosmetic cover-up for psoriasis on open sores, or raw or bleeding skin.
-If you have pustular or erythrodermic psoriasis, ask your doctor before using any cosmetics.
-Cover-up may not work and could just make your psoriasis worsen.
+Don't use any cover-up for psoriasis on open sores, or raw or bleeding skin.
+If your psoriasis causes pus-filled blisters or red and scaly skin on large parts of your body, ask your doctor before using any cover-up product.
+It may not work and could make your psoriasis worse.

-Watch out for skin irritation.
-It should be common sense, but if cosmetic cover-up for psoriasis seems to aggravate your skin, stop using it.
+Watch out for skin problems.
+If a cosmetic cover-up for psoriasis seems to bother your skin, stop using it.

-Know the limits.
-Psoriasis camouflage doesn't work for everyone.
-If your psoriasis is under good control and all you have is some redness -- or brown spots -- cosmetic cover-up for psoriasis may help.
-But if there are raised patches or the skin is scaly, no cover-up will really work very well.
+Don't set your hopes too high.
+These techniques don't work for everyone.
+If your psoriasis is under good control and all you have is some redness or brown spots, a cover-up may work well.
+But if there are raised patches or your skin is scaly, it likely won't.

 If you've spent a lot of time and money trying cover-ups that haven't worked, you may want to rethink your approach.
 Ask your doctor if stronger treatments could help.